fadden/CiderPress2/ndocs/Manual-cp2.md

 image entry stored inside.
 This behavior can be controlled with the `--skip-simple` option, e.g.  using `--no-skip-simple` will allow a gzip file to be uncompressed (but will use the filename stored in the archive).
+Binary II wrappers for ShrinkIt archives are simply ignored.

 Filename matching is always case-insensitive, even for case-sensitive formats.